akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 This adds a function, `redditThisButton`, to the functions available in a template.
 That function then renders some data using the `reddit-this.html.ejs` partial.
 An implementation of this partial is provided inside the `akashacms-social-buttons` plugin.

-Plugins will commonly do this, provide a template function along with a partial to render the data.

-As we noted earlier, AkashaCMS searches the `root_layouts` and `root_partials` arrays in order.
-It stops at the first instance of a given file name it finds.
-Therefore, it's possible to override a specific partial or layout template by putting an identically named template file in a directory that appears earlier in the search order.

-By pushing its directories onto the end of the `root_layouts` or `root_partials` arrays, plugins ensure that the websites own layouts and partials directories appear first in the search order.
-Which means, a website author can easily override a layout or partial provided by a plugin by putting identically named files in its own layouts or partials directories.
+Plugin functions commonly use a partial to render the data.
+If you want to render the data differently than it's done by the plugin, simply override the partial file.
+The akashacms-theme-bootstrap plugin does this for bootstrap-friendly site behavior.

-That is... for any website with a few plugins, the content of these array will be something like
+That is... for any website with a few plugins, the content of the `root_partials` and `root_layouts` arrays will be something like

     [ site, P1, P2, P3, P4, ... ]

-That's because of using `push` to put each plugins' directory at the end of the array.

 AkashaCMS, searching for a partial named `reddit-this.html.ejs` will look in these directories in order